tmwinjil/CMPT-300/assign4/assign4_part2/README.txt

 After running "make", run

-1) "mem" to see the available tests and strategies.
+1) "./mem" to see the available tests and strategies.
-2) "mem -test <test> <strategy>" to test your code with our tests.
+2) "./mem-test <test> <strategy>" to test your code with our tests.
-3) "mem -try <args>" to run your code with your own tests (the try_mymem function).
+3) "./mem-try <args>" to run your code with your own tests (the try_mymem function).

 You can also use "make test" and "make stage1-test" for testing.  "make stage1-test" only runs the tests relevant to stage 1.

-As in previous MPs, running "mem -test -f0 ..." will allow tests to run even after previous tests have failed.
+As in previous MPs, running "./mem-test -f0 ..." will allow tests to run even after previous tests have failed.
 Similarly, using "all" for a test or strategy name runs all of the tests or strategies.
 Note that if "all" is selected as the strategy, the 4 tests are shown as one.